-Endorsements for products and services have been a part of our daily lives for decades, starting off as billboards and radio ads, then graduating to television commercials and the slew of emails that show up in your inbox every week (at least if yours is anything like mine).
+Endorsements for products and services have been a part of our daily lives for decades.
+Starting off as billboards and radio ads, they eventually graduated to television commercials and the slew of marketing emails that show up in your inbox every week (at least if yours is anything like mine).

-We’ve been bombarded by so many advertisements for so long that they have almost become background noise in our daily lives.
-With that being the case, you might be wondering why people take the time to craft these email campaigns that get filtered into your spam folder, or buy expensive spots on TV that are shown as little as one single time.
+We’ve been bombarded by so many advertisements for so long that they have basically become background noise.
+With that being the case, you might wonder why people take the time to craft mass emails destined for your spam folder or buy expensive spots on TV that are shown as little as one time.

 Surely nobody pays attention to these campaigns and they’re just a big waste of money, right?